hennessysarah/weekly-mriqc-report/README.md

 ### Email not sending

 * `sendmail` must exist (`shutil.which("sendmail")` must succeed).
-* Script notes that it may fail on VPN; works best connected to UA machine/Jessktop.
+* May fail on VPN; works best connected to UA machine

 ### MRIQC fails